protesilaos/my-website/_archive/2011/2011-11-27-cyprus-is-on-the-edge-of-the-cliff.md

 It would be unfair to put the blame of the situation in any group of workers, or on any sector of the economy, either that is public servants, or banks, or &#8220;business&#8221; in general.
 The ultimate blame must be put on the government, since it created all this mess, with its ill advised, counter-productive policies.
 After all as the great Cynic philosopher, Diogenes of Sinope once said, _&#8220;Why not whip the teacher when the pupil misbehaves?&#8221;_.

 President Demetris Christofias is now called to fix the errors of all the administrations that took power the last decades, including his own.
-Given the structure of the broader issue and the direction his government&#8217;s policies have taken, I doubt he&nbsp;can do much, or if done I fear it will not be enough.
+Given the structure of the broader issue and the direction his government&#8217;s policies have taken, I doubt he can do much, or if done I fear it will not be enough.